timescale/docs/timescaledb/tutorials/setting-up-timescale-cloud-endpoint-for-prometheus.md

-# Tutorial: How to set up a Prometheus endpoint for a Timescale Cloud database
+# How to set up a Prometheus endpoint for a Timescale Cloud database

 You can get more insights into the performance of your Timescale Cloud database by monitoring it using [Prometheus][get-prometheus], a popular